Unsolicited Raves from Readers . . .

 [a Web site review] All Hail, Fred and Stan!

 My girls hate, despise, abhor, and in all other ways dislike math.
 They are each anywhere from one to three years behind in this subject.
 No math book or approach is going to make this their favorite subject.
 But we may have found something that will make the topic more palatable.
 Five days ago, we ordered, sight unseen, The Life of Fred: Beginning Algebra from Polka Dot Publishing.
 Today, we are swooning over it.
-What's so great about it?
-Well, for starters, it was autographed by the author!
-How cool is that?
-Secondly, it's a 318 page hardback that only cost $29—and shipping was free!
-Wow!
-(Plus it arrived fast!)
-Thirdly, it's funny.
 Yeah, yeah, I know, math is a serious subject—and there's certainly been no laughing around here about it before.
 Today, though, we're giggling.
 Stanley Schmidt, PhD is obviously a genius.
 He approaches math in an almost chatty manner, telling the story of little Fred, age six.
 (Okay, it actually starts the day before Fred's sixth birthday.)
 As Fred encounters the need for algebra (in his admittedly somewhat atypical life), the concept is then explained.
 Very logical, but a much better approach for my language oriented girls. . . .And what I've seen convinces me his material are worthy!
 Check it out for yourself!

 Dr. Schmidt,